knutsoned/bevy_lazy_signals/README.md

 # LazySignals for Bevy

+_An ad hoc, informally-specified, bug-ridden, kinda fast implementation of 1/3 of MIT-Scheme._

 Primitives and examples for implementing a lazy kind of reactive signals for Bevy.

-#### _An ad hoc, informally-specified, bug-ridden, kinda fast implementation of 1/3 of MIT-Scheme._

 ## [Rationale](rationale.md)